fawzanrizqy/tes-murni/readme.md

 # Fawzan Rizqy Ananda

-This repository contains the code for your application.
+This repository contains the code for the application.
 It is divided into two main folders: `client` and `server`.

 ## Installation